Finding The“Why” in Your Life

 Since finding my truest calling, through successes, failures, fits, and starts, I have been able to touch the lives of thousands around the world.

-I Almost Went Blind, I Lost My Hearing
+I almost Went Blind and Lost My Hearing

 Most recently, as in THIS MONTH, I suddenly and unexpectedly lost all my hearing in my right ear.

 If I didn’t have the healthy tools, the healing networks, insurance, good doctors, and great acupuncturists, other Reiki Masters like myself, talented massage therapists and chiropractors, I’m not sure if I’d have regained my sight AND my hearing, but I did.
 100%.